mpdcampbell/blog/blog/content/posts/geoipfilter.md

 ---

 ### Why use a GeoIP filter?
-The basic idea is that the less of the world wide web that can access your site/online service, the less of it can attack you.
+The basic idea is that the less of the Web that can access your site/online service, the less of it can attack you.

 That sounds paranoid but there really is an endless stream of bots out there prodding every URL and IP for something exploitable.
 According to this [2022 report](https://www.imperva.com/resources/resource-library/reports/bad-bot-report/) (enter an example.com email to download), bad bots account for [~28%](https://xkcd.com/632/) of all traffic.
 And if your website is as [popular](https://umami.codeslikeaduck.com/share/Ljt3LRkD/codeslikeaduck) as this blog, then a lot more bots are visiting than humans.